ganapathy2000/.net/README.md

-//C# pgm to implement Principle of Delegate// using System;<br>
+3.C# program to implement Principle of Delegate using System;<br>
  namespace Exercises<br>
 {<br>